-"Use propane only" Label (Canada only) Label appearance may not be exact
+"Use propane only" Label

+(Canada only)

+(label appearance may not

+be exact)

-This "shut off for re-fueling" label should be kept permanently affixed to your RV.
+RV while the propane tank is being filled.
+The new propane container must be carefully purged for best performance and must NEVER BE OVERFILLED.
+This "shut off for refueling" label should be kept permanently affixed to your RV.